-24/7 Wall St. has picked out some of the biggest movers in the sector that stood out from the rest on Tuesday morning.
+The companies 24/7 Wall St. has picked stood out from the rest on Tuesday morning.
 We have included information about each company, as well as recent trading activity and the consensus price target.